 Animal Kingdom Lodge

 As one of our favorite resorts, the Animal Kingdom Lodge goes all out for the holidays.
 For instance, while all resorts have decorations, Animal Kingdom Lodge also has activities.
-Even if you’re just visiting there are opportunities to make cards, crafts and learn more about African culture.
+Even if you’re just visiting there are opportunities to make cards, and crafts and learn more about African culture.
 Sometimes you can even see a Christmas choir in the lobby.
 And due to the easy nature of this resort, plan for rocking chair time on the porch, and fireside s’mores on the terrace.
 And be sure to check out the Gingerbread Display at Animal Kingdom Lodge.

 Art of Animation